List of S Idioms:

 - I hated my first golf lesson but never say never, I may try it one more time.

-say a lot about something: to show or give a lot of information about something.
+say a lot about something: something reveals a lot of information about something (without actually saying something with words).

 - Her expensive jewelry and clothes say a lot about what she’d expect you to buy her for her birthday.